MattsSe/thingworx-docker/README.md

 # ThingWorx Docker Container

-ThingWorx is a plateform dedicated to design and run IoT/M2M applications.
+ThingWorx is a dedicated platform to design and run IoT/M2M applications.

 For more information: http://www.thingworx.com/